 Understanding the timeline of CNY 2025 closures helps businesses anticipate shifts in production, shipment schedules, and port operations.
 Here are the critical dates to monitor:

-Note: It takes 4-6 weeks for factories and operations to return to normal after the CNY holidays.
+Note: It can take up to 6 weeks for factories and operations to return to normal after the CNY holidays.

 How will Chinese New Year 2025 impact shipping, logistics, and supply chains?